 Do you have a bookcase in your living room or den?

 It’s a wonderful place to drape a garland.
 Of course, it is lit.
 Then you can add whatever other decorations that work with your theme.

 Here’s another version of garland on the bookcase.
 As you can see, this time I used colored fairy lights.

 8 – Christmas Garland in the Kitchen

 We have a large wood stovetop hood you see as soon as you walk into the living room.
 It had to have a big wreath on it.

 Garland isn’t always green and doesn’t have to look like it came from a tree.

 A string of beads on the stovetop hood ledge adds just the right touch of color and cuteness.
-The bead garland also ties the wreath to the ceramic tiles I made last year.
+The bead garland also ties the wreath to the ceramic tiles I made a few years ago.

 We always bring Christmas into our master bedroom.
 We decorate with Christmas sheets, a Christmas pillow, a bright red throw, and a red cover for the headboard.